2026-pwr-sl/The-Last-Slice-python/README.md

 - Henriqu3steves

 ## Project Description
-This is our first team project using Python and GitHub.
+This is our first team programming project.
+The goal is to create a simple Python program that displays our team information and demonstrates basic Python functions while learning how to collaborate using GitHub.

 ### Steps to Run: